 The compliance officer will provide the superintendent with a full written report of the complaint and the results of the investigation.
 The superintendent will respond in writing to the complainant and respondent as expeditiously as possible, but no later than thirty (30) calendar days following receipt of the written complaint.
-The response of the superintendent will include notice of the complainant’s or respondent’s right to appeal to the Board of Directors, and will identify where and to whom the appeal must be filed.
+The response of the superintendent will include notice of the complainant’s or respondent’s right to appeal to the Board of Trustees, and will identify where and to whom the appeal must be filed.

 Such corrective measures deemed necessary will be instituted as expeditiously as possible, but no later than thirty (30) calendar days following the superintendentʹs mailing of a written response to the respondent and the complaining party, unless otherwise agreed to by the complainant.

 Level Two – Appeal to the Board of Trustees

 If a complainant or respondent disagrees with the superintendent’s written decision, or if the superintendent fails to respond, the complainant or respondent may appeal to the district Board of Trustees by filing a written notice of appeal with the secretary of the Board by the tenth (10th) calendar day following:

 - The date upon which the complainant and respondent received the superintendentʹs response, or

 - The expiration of the 30-calendar-day response period stated in Level One, whichever occurs first.